EugenSleptsov/chatgpt/README.md

 ./gptbot
 ```

 The bot should now be running, and you can interact with it on Telegram.
 Send the `/start` command to begin using the bot.
+You can also add the bot to a group chat and use it there, but in such case you'll need to mention his name via @BotName or reply to any of his messages.

 ## Bot Commands
 * /start - Sends a welcome message and describes the bot's purpose